VadeSerg/datakit-smallholder-farmers-fall-2025/Challenge 1 _Weather Patterns/Quinn_Tracy/README.md

 **Question_Prediction_Model.ipynb** - this Jupyter notebook contains the code necessary to make the model.
 Adjust filepaths and filenames as needed in the first cell.
 **Topic_prediction_app.py** - this simple app can be launched locally to interact with the model and generate predictions from user input.
 **QTOPIC.pkl, QTOPIC.joblib** - these are the same final model, uploaded in two different file formats.
-The same model (different filename) is also uploaded to the Google Drive as _Challenge1_topic_prediction_rfmodel.pkl_.
+The same model is also uploaded to the Google Drive as _Challenge1_topic_prediction_rfmodel.pkl_.
 **UGA_weather_data.csv, KEN_weather_data.csv, TZA_weather_data.csv** - these datasets contain the weather data used to train and test the model.
 These datasets were helpfully prepared and shared by another DataKit participant, [İbrahim Yücel](https://github.com/ibraahimycl/datakit-smallholder-farmers-fall-2025/tree/main/Challenge%201%20_Weather%20Patterns/ibrahim-yucel/weather-data).

 ### What the model is